joelchrono12/joelchrono12.ml/_posts/2021-09-30-beyond-the-school-assignment.md

     echo "$output2";
 }

-# Runs everytime the page loads
+# Runs every time the page loads
 $command = escapeshellcmd("sudo ./database_output.py");
 $output = shell_exec($command);

 echo "$output <br>";
 ```

 As you can tell, it is quite simple to get whats going on.
-Now you might be wondering whats inside of those python scripts, well, I made one to output the database contents in a table, as I mentioned, and another one is in charge of updating the database, playing output to a speaker and moving the servomotor to let cars in and stuff. check it out if you want [in its git repo](https://tildegit.org/chrono/parking_lot_website.git)
+Now you might be wondering whats inside of those python scripts, well, I made one to output the database contents in a table, as I mentioned, and another one is in charge of updating the database, playing output to a speaker and moving the servomotor to let cars in and stuff.
+Check it out if you want [in its git repo](https://tildegit.org/chrono/parking_lot_website.git)

 Let me know what do you think of my coding skills out of this!
 I think I took into account most of the plausible scenarios, but there might be some bugs still there.

 I could explain these scripts but I was already unwilling to show them at all because of the mistakes I could have.
-Anyways, the point is I got a really cool project working that will probably be what we'll learn during the following classes, but I am glat I got inspired to do this on my own! so I am happy about it.
+Anyways, the point is I got a really cool project working that will probably be what we'll learn during the following classes, but I am glad I got inspired to do this on my own! so I am happy about it.

 This has been day 57 of [#100DaysToOffload](https://100DaysToOffload.com)